A method and apparatus have been shown and described, allowing the Quality of Service to be controlled at a temporal granularity.

 SUMMARY OF THE INVENTION

-- According to another aspect of the invention, a method of allocating a resource to a plurality of resource consumers includes the steps of generating a time value curve for each one of a plurality of tasks in a workflow, the time-value curve defining a temporally dynamic quality of service to be provided to the task.
+- According to another aspect of the invention, a method of allocating a resource to a plurality of resource consumers includes the steps of generating a time value curve for each one of a plurality of tasks in a workflow, the time-value curve defining a temporally dynamic quality of service to be provided to the job.